dave-redfern/somnambulist-docker/php-fpm/readme.md

  * composer

-PHP is installed with:
+PHP is installed using the php-base image: [php-base](https://github.com/dave-redfern/docker-php-base) with:

- * igbinary
- * opcache / apcu
- * xml libs
- * curl
+ * fpm
- * iconv, mbstring, gettext, intl

-And a few others.

 Note: